 Infrastructure as a Service holds the promise of reduced costs and increased flexibility that is enabled through ease of operation and management.
 To seize that opportunity as IT professionals when we are architecting on AWS though, we need to adapt how we view, manage and operate today’s technology.

 Modern cloud service providers support and continuously advance the model of coded infrastructure.
-As part of that they keep abstracting further away from our traditional understanding of IT infrastructure.
-This is reaching a point, where compute services become a true commodity similar to power or tap water.
+As part of that, they keep abstracting further away from our traditional understanding of IT infrastructure.
+This is reaching a point, where computing services become a true commodity similar to power or tap water.

-If you are new to cloud computing and coded infrastructure, it is important for you to understand those underlying basics as we are going to built on them at the later stage as indicated in the ‘Outlook’ below.
+If you are new to cloud computing and coded infrastructure, it is important for you to understand those underlying basics as we are going to build on them at the later stage.

-When you create a new AWS EC2 instance from one of the (admitting large variety) of Amazon Machine Images (AMIs) you will eventually require to customise certain configuration settings or deploy additional applications to tailor it for your solution.
-The Base Microsoft Windows Server AMI for example doesn’t have a web server pre-installed.
+When you create a new AWS EC2 instance from one of the (admitting large variety) of Amazon Machine Images (AMIs) you will eventually require to customize certain configuration settings or deploy additional applications to tailor it for your solution.
+The Base Microsoft Windows Server AMI, for example, doesn’t have a web server pre-installed.
 This provides you with the flexibility to configure the web server of your choice.

 While we could log-on to the machine after launch and manually deploy and configure our web server, this is obviously not going to be good enough long term.
 Particular not, if we eventually want to be able to dynamically scale our environment.
-Even if you just want to make a single instance more fault tolerant as described in our previous post in this series, you would need to employ a basic level of automation.
+Even if you just want to make a single instance more fault tolerant as described in Architecting on AWS: How to use autoscaling to achieve elastic computing post in this series, you would need to employ a basic level of automation.

 Architecting on AWS: the options continuum

 The standard AWS AMIs can be instructed to perform automated tasks or configuration actions at launch time.
 This is enabled by the EC2Config service for Windows and cloud-init scripts under Linux.
-You provide those instructions as “user data” as part of the advanced launch configuration of your instances as shown in the example below.
+You provide those instructions as “user data” as part of the advanced launch configuration of your instances.

 The user data instructions can either contain Microsoft script commands and PowerShell scripts on Windows or Shell Script and cloud-init directives on Linux based AMIs.
 The actual types of actions performed are only limited by your imagination and the total size limit of 16 kilobyte (a minor but important detail).